Sam Barratt: Return to Maidenhead United

 Barratt re-joined Maidenhead on 14 September 2020.
 After scoring fifteen goals in his first season back with the club, Barratt signed a two-year contract extension in June 2021.

 Barnet

 Barratt joined Barnet for the 2023–24 season.

 Second return to Maidenhead United

 On 10 November 2023 he re-joined Maidenhead on a one-month loan.
 Barratt joined Maidenhead again on a permanent deal on 22 December 2023.
+He left the club at the end of the 2025–26 season.

+Farnborough

+Barratt joined Farnborough for the 2026–27 season.

 International career

 Barratt was called up to the England C team in November 2017 and made his debut against Slovakia.
 He also played against Wales in March 2018.